yt-project/unyt/docs/usage.rst

    unyt_array([0.62137121, 1.24274242, 1.86411357], dtype=float32, units='mile')

-In-place operations will also mutate the dtype from float to integer in these cases, again in away that will preserve the byte size of the data.
+In-place operations will also mutate the dtype from float to integer in these cases, again in a way that will preserve the byte size of the data.

    >>> data.convert_to_units('mile')
    >>> data